 Affinity Designer (and others on iOS).

-VectorWorks.
+VectorWorks for just about everything.
 Includes database (“worksheets”) for quick generation of schedules and calculations, does 3D renderings and has a lot of workflow automation.

 FileMaker Pro.
 Quick access to data streamlines operations.